ALanguillaume/WUR-R-setup/README.md

 ## Update Rstudio

+For Rstudio to work smoothly with R 4.0, you need to install Rstudio version 1.3.

 ### Uninstall your previous version of Rstudio:

 Just to be sure.
 Type `WUR - install applications` in the start-up menu